Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 I am more than skin deep.

-My entire body is molded with perseverance,
+My body's molded with perseverance,

 shaped by the hope that one day